 1. After an initial screening.
 Departments that receive a large number of applications (+40) and/or conduct formal conference interviews, notify the candidates who are no longer being considered for the position after the initial screening.
 This correspondence may be sent in hard-copy or via email.
 Below is a sample letter:

-Thank you for your interest in the position of (fill in) here at Gustavus Adolphus College.
+Thank you for your interest in the position of _ at Gustavus Adolphus College.

 Search Committee Chair

 2. After the conference or telephone interview.
 Typically, candidates who are invited to participate in a formal conference interview or telephone interview do not receive notification that they will not be offered the position until after the position has been accepted by another candidate.
 This correspondence may be sent in hard-copy or via email.
 Below is a sample letter:

-It was a pleasure to speak with you recently to discuss the position of ______ here at Gustavus.
+It was a pleasure to speak with you recently regarding the position of __ here at Gustavus Adolphus College.

 Several fine applicants for the position were interviewed and the background and qualifications of each applicant were carefully reviewed.
-The committee determined that another candidate’s experience and educational preparation more closely matched the duties of this position.
+The committee determined that other candidates’ experience and educational preparation more closely matched the duties of this position.

 Search Committee Chair

 3. After the campus interview.
-The Search Committee Chair should contact by telephone the candidate who was invited to campus but not offered the position to express thanks for her/his interest in Gustavus, explain that another candidate has accepted the position, and offer best wishes in the job search process.
+The Search Committee Chair should contact by telephone the candidate who was invited to campus but not offered the position to express thanks for their interest in Gustavus, explain that another candidate has accepted the position, and offer best wishes in the job search process.
 Please note that the Search Committee Chair should not offer additional information to the applicant.